Submit your work, meet writers and drop the ads. Become a member

 Fishes out death with her teeth.

-While the creature performs the dance of death,
+While the creature performs the last dance,

-Strangled between unfriendly roof and tongue.
+Strangled between an unfriendly roof and tongue.

 The column, the elution, the ******

-The filter, the blood the virus
+The filter, the blood, the virus

 The mouth, the cough, the mask